European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 The states and their hierarchy are documented in the Framework_.

-Within the Middlelayer API, the :class:`State` is an eumerable represented as string, with a few specific requirements, as defined in :class:`karabo.middlelayer_api.device.Device`
+Within the Middlelayer API, the :class:`State` is an enumerable represented as string, with a few specific requirements, as defined in :class:`karabo.middlelayer_api.device.Device`

-Although not mandatory, a device can specify which states are legal for it:
+Although not mandatory, a device can specify which states are used in the ``options``
+attribute:

 .. code-block:: Python

    from karabo.middlelayer import Overwrite, State

-   state = Overwrite(defaultValue=State.STOPPED,
+   state = Overwrite(
+        defaultValue=State.STOPPED,
         displayedName="State",
         options={State.STOPPED, State.STARTED, State.ERROR})

-If this is not explicitly implemented, the device can go to any state.
+If this is not explicitly implemented, all states are possible.

 State Aggregation
 +++++++++++++++++

 If you have several proxies, you can aggregate them together and have a global state matching the most significant.
-This is colloquially called `trumpState` and makes use of :func:`karabo.middlelayer.StateSignifier`.
+In the example, this is called `trumpState` and makes use of :func:`karabo.middlelayer.StateSignifier`.

 .. code-block:: Python